-OFFICE OF STATE AID ROAD CONSTRUCTION
+MISSISSIPPI OFFICE OF STATE AID ROAD CONSTRUCTION 5-YEAR STRATEGIC PLAN | 2027-2031

-5-Year Strategic Plan Fiscal Years 2025-2029

-Office of State Aid Road Construction

 1. Comprehensive Mission Statement

-The mission of the Office of State Aid Road Construction is to administer state and federally funded road and bridge construction projects in accordance with the statutory requirements of Sections 65-9(1-33) and 65-37(1-15) of the Mississippi Code of 1972, by providing project planning, review, engineering oversight, accounting, contract administration and information systems, for the benefit of each of Mississippi's 82 counties.
+The mission of the Office of State Aid Road Construction is to administer state and federally funded programs for road and bridge construction and inspection in accordance with the statutory requirements of Sections § 65-9(1-33) and § 65-37(1-15) of the Mississippi Code of 1972, by providing project planning, review, engineering oversight, accounting, contract administration and information systems, for the benefit of each of Mississippi's 82 counties.

 2. Philosophy

 The Office of State Aid Road Construction is committed to providing project administration services to the County Board of Supervisors through the County Engineer of each county in Mississippi that improve the quality and safety of all county roads and bridges.
 The philosophy of the Office of State Aid Road Construction is to demonstrate high ethical and professional standards in both agency administration and construction project administration, that strictly adhere to state and federal guidelines while maintaining the flexibility to address emerging issues, and to provide legislative representation for each county for the programs administered.

 3. Relevant Statewide Goals and Benchmarks

 Statewide Goal #1.
 To ensure the construction and maintenance of infrastructure including, but not limited to, roadways, bridges, waterways, railways, airports, water and sewer systems, pipelines, electricity lines, and public buildings are adequate to meet the needs of citizens and the business community.

 Relevant Benchmark #1.

-- Roadway condition (As determined by yearly maintenance inspections) - Number and percentage of deficient bridges and cost to correct Statewide Goal #2.
+- Roadway condition (as determined by yearly maintenance inspections) - Number and percentage of bridges in poor condition and cost to correct Statewide Goal #2.
 To create efficiency in government and an informed and engaged citizenry that participates in the election of capable leaders at all levels of government.
 Relevant Benchmark #2.